 All of this information is eventually collated into the final brief.
 We try to keep the process as simple as possible by using a Google Doc which is shared with our designer, Fanny.
 She can then use the doc to ask questions about specific areas, making collaboration a super easy process.

 While Alex and I aren't designers in the slightest, we work closely with Fanny (our design whizz and friend who lives in France) to bring the ideas and concepts in the brief to life.

-Stay tuned for Part 2 of Inside The Making of Your 2020 Diary where we’ll take a deeper dive into the design process, take you behind the scenes of our factory tour in China and discuss how we select the raw materials for your 2020 diary.
+In Part 2 of Inside The Making of Your 2020 Diary we take a deeper dive into the design process, take you behind the scenes of our factory tour in China and discuss how we select the raw materials for your 2020 diary.